SSilence/php-imap-client/docs/guide-en/Usage.md

     echo $subFolder.PHP_EOL;
 }
 ```
-Now you can select a folder:
+You can also select folders

 ```php
 $imap->selectFolder("Inbox");
 ```
-Once you selected a folder you can count the messages in this folder:
+Once you selected a folder you can count the number of messages in the folder:

 ```php
 $overallMessages = $imap->countMessages();
 $unreadMessages = $imap->countUnreadMessages();
 ```

-Get a brief summary of all messages in the current folder, including the message ID.
+To get a brief summary of all messages in the current folder, including the message ID you can use this
 ```php
 $imap->getBriefInfoMessages()
 ```